cdown/redgrou.se/docs/API.md

 The `x-build-version` header is included on all responses and contains the git commit hash of the deployed version.

+## Dataset versions

+Each upload maintains a monotonically increasing `data_version`.
+The backend includes this value in every metadata, count, field values, bounding box, and `SightingsResponse`.
+Tile responses also expose it via the `x-upload-version` header.
+Clients should treat the value as opaque and refresh any cached data whenever it changes to ensure viewers see the latest dataset contents (or learn when an upload has been deleted).

 ## Authentication

 Most endpoints are public.
 Upload modification and deletion require an edit token